mathewjhan/splash-visualizer/README.md

 # Splash Visualizer

-A dynamic music visualizer that bursts with colorful energy
+A dynamic music visualizer written in Python that takes in binary data from music files/livestream (.mp3, .wav, etc) and transforms it into colorful bursts of energy

+Carnegie Mellon University AP/EA 2018 Second Place!

 ## Requires